NiklasvonM/dind-demo/README.md

 # Docker-in-Docker Demo

-This is a basic demonstration of using Docker-in-Docker (dind) to build a simple Docker image within a GitHub Actions workflow.
+This repository contains CI/CD-experiments for using Docker-in-Docker (dind) to build a simple Docker image within a GitHub Actions workflow using Buildx.

+It should be used with caution.

 ## How it works